Special Feature: Products Sally Recommends

 Wine should be consumed at about European cellar temperature, not south Florida room temperature.
 Generally, the richer and "bigger" the wine, the warmer it should be served.
 Thus, red wines such as Cabernet Sauvignon and Merlot, for example, do well at about 63 to 65 degrees, while whites such as Chardonnay or Viognier exhibit better taste when served at 53 to 55 degrees, and then permitted to warm as you sip.

 In most establishments, the whites comes at "refrigerator" temperature and the reds at room temperature so you can see the problem.
-If you plan to drink Chardonnays out of the refrigerator and into the ice bucket, you would be best served by ordering the cheapest bottle available because at 35 to 40 degrees even an expert would be hard pressed to tell the difference between a $7 bottle and a $35 bottle.
+If you plan to drink Chardonnays, you would be best served by ordering the cheapest bottle available because at 35 to 40 degrees even an expert would be hard pressed to tell the difference between a $7 bottle and a $35 bottle.

 When a wine is over chilled, good and bad flavors are disguised.
 Consider how you eat ice cream: it warms in your mouth for maximum flavor before swallowing.
 The same chemical principles apply to wine.
 For crispier white wines, such as Sauvignon Blancs, drinking a bit colder than Chardonnay is preferred, but still not so cold you cannot distinguish the taste.
 About 48 degrees should be about right.
 For lighter reds, such as Beaujolais, 54 degrees best suits the wine.